-"I didn't realize that we could do all this online in our own language," Jae says, reading the screen.
+"I didn't realize that we could do all this online in our own language," Dong says, reading the screen.
 "That's great.
 I like that a lot."

 Fang and Dong are not alone in feeling this way.
-Back in 1990, executives of Charles Schwab & Co., a large investment brokerage corporation, gathered in a conference room at the company's headquarters in San Francisco to discuss ways they could expand their business.
+Back in 1990, executives of Charles Schwab & Co., a large investment brokerage corporation, gathered at the company's headquarters in San Francisco to discuss ways to expand their business.
 They came up with the idea that the company would profit by giving greater attention to the increasing cultural diversity of the United States.
 Why?
-Pointing to data collected by researchers at the U.S. Census Bureau, they saw that the number of Asian

-Americans was rising rapidly, not just in San Francisco but all over the country.
-The data also showed company officials that Asian Americans, on average, are doing pretty well, with half of families earning more than \$75,000 a year (in today's dollars).
+Pointing to data collected by the U.S. Census Bureau, they saw that the number of Asian Americans was rising rapidly, not just in San Francisco but all over the country.
+The data also showed that Asian Americans, on average, were doing pretty well financially.
+That's still true, with more than half of today's Asian American families earning more than \$75,000 a year (U.S. Census Bureau, 2010).

-Based on such data, Schwab launched a diversity initiative, assigning executives to work just on building awareness of the company among Asian Americans.
+Based on such data, Schwab launched a diversity initiative, assigning executives to work on building awareness of the company among Asian Americans.
 Since then, the scope of the program has grown so that Schwab now employs more than 300 people who speak Chinese, Japanese, Korean, Vietnamese, or some other Asian language.
-Having account executives who speak languages other than English is important because research shows that most immigrants who come to the United States prefer to communicate in their first language, especially when dealing with important matters like investing their money.
+Having account executives who speak languages other than English is smart because research shows that most immigrants who come to the United States prefer to communicate in their first language, especially when dealing with important matters like investing their money.
 In addition, the company has launched Web sites using Korean, Chinese, and other Asian languages.
 Fang Lin and Dong Wang are just two of the millions of people who have opened accounts with companies that reach out to them in a familiar language other than English.

 This initiative has been extremely successful for Schwab, which now manages a much larger share of investments made by Asian Americans.
-Asian Americans are expected to spend more than \$500 billion a year by 2009, so any company would be smart to follow the lead Schwab has taken.
-Other racial and ethnic categories that represent even larger markets in the United States are Hispanic Americans and African Americans (each spending some \$750 billion a year) (Fattah, 2002; Karrfalt, 2003; U.S. Census Bureau, 2007).
+Asian Americans spent \$290 billion in 2010, so any company would do well to follow the lead Schwab has taken.
+Other racial and ethnic categories that represent even larger markets in the United States are Hispanic Americans and African Americans (each spending more than \$500 billion in 2010) (Fattah, 2002; Karrfalt, 2003; U.S. Census Bureau, 2011; U.S. Bureau of Labor Statistics, 2011).

-Businesses like Schwab have learned that the United States is the most multicultural of all the world's nations.
+B usinesses like Schwab have learned that the United States is the most multicultural of all the world's nations.
 This cultural diversity reflects our long history of receiving immigrants from all over the world.
 The ways of life found around the world differ not only in terms of languages and forms of dress but also in preferred foods, musical tastes, family patterns, and beliefs about right and wrong.
 Some of the world's people have many children, while others have few; some honor the elderly, while others seem to glorify youth.
 Some societies are peaceful and others warlike, and they embrace thousands of different religious beliefs and ideas about what is polite and rude, beautiful and ugly, pleasant and repulsive.
 This amazing human capacity for so many different ways of life is a matter of human culture.